 - I’m so thankful you’re in my life.

 Know your resources

 Whether it’s the first conversation or the fifth, be prepared to give your friend some resources to check out.
-Once you’ve had the conversation, your friend may want you to be with them when they call or take them to their first appointment.
+Your friend may want you to be with them when they call or may want you to go with them to their first appointment.

 take care of yourself, too

 Your friends are lucky to have you looking out for them.
 But sometimes distress keeps them from appreciating you.
 Be prepared to be met with anger, denial and/or rejection.
 Know that you’re doing the right thing, and their reaction isn’t about you.